CrabDude/slides/testing.md

 **Features:**

 - BDD (chaining)
-- node.js & browser support
+- node.js and browser support
 - Multiple assertion styles
   - should: `foo.should.be.a('string')`
   - expect: `expect(foo).to.be.a('string')`
-  - assert: `assert.typeOf(foo, 'string')
+  - assert: `assert.typeOf(foo, 'string')`

 ---